pushpakGD/coffee_sales_dashboard/README.md

 This repository contains an interactive Excel dashboard for tracking and analyzing coffee sales data.
 This sample dashboard provides a visual representation of key metrics, allowing for quick and informed business decisions.
 Developed as part of a practice initiative in building Excel dashboards, this tool can enhance your coffee sales management experience.

-You can download the excel dashboard and the data file from the data folder.
+You can download the excel dashboard and the data file from this repository.

 ### Features: